 If you prefer something less expensive, the Montbell UL Thermawrap Jacket - Men's and the REI Revelcloud Jacket - Men's are both excellent jackets.
 They are much thinner but also layer better and are more versatile.Likes

 The Mountain Hardwear Alcove jacket is only behind the Wild Things Belay jacket in warmth and is the most weather resistant synthetic jacket we tested.
-We liked that it came with a stuff sack that had a nice clip-in point.
+The included stuff sack with a clip-in point is a great feature.
 Testers enjoyed the Alcove's large hood that fit all helmets we tested it with.Dislikes

 This is the heaviest synthetic jacket in our review.
 It does not breathe well and can't be layered well with shells.Best Application